Are you sure your mitochondria are happy?

 There is already precedent for it.

-The theme of the paper is there is a backup copy of youthful information in the cell that we can access which gives us the ability to reboot cells.
+Dr. David Sinclair, PhD, Harvard professor and author of “Lifespan” says “there is a backup copy of youthful information in the cell that we can access which gives us the ability to reboot cells.”

-The crux of this discovery is if we can do this in mouse eye cells, then we can do this in other organs and tissues as well.
+The crux of this discovery is if we can do this in mouse cells, then we can do this in humans.

 I’m just reminding you, my friend, this is the time to be optimistic and happy.